Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 The issue of gun control concerns whether firearms should be banned or significantly restricted from public use.
-It is a divisive policy that is particularly contentious in the United States of America where the Constitution grants the use of all forms of weaponry.
-As a result, firearms are present in about 40% of American households.
-One argument for gun control suggests a potential link between this statistic and the American murder rate (murders per 100,000 people), which is about three times higher than all other industrialized nations.
-Furthermore, while other countries see firearms used in about 15% of murders, victims in the U.S. are shot in 68% of cases.
+It is a divisive idea that is particularly contentious in the United States where the Constitution supposedly allows for the possession of any type of firearm.
+As a result, guns are present in about 40% of American households.

 Arguments For and Against Gun Control

 The following simulated debate takes 14 common arguments used by opponents of gun control (in bold text) and addresses each with an argument from a supporter of gun control.
 International murder rates and crime rate statistics are used to extract the key points in this ongoing debate.

 1. "Lots of countries like Venezuela, Colombia, Iraq, and South Africa have higher murder rates than the U.S."